KieranBond/Kieranbond.github.io/_posts/2019-04-06-camera-system.md

 {% endcapture %}
 {% include gallery images=images caption="IRP Project" %}

-<center>This project is a camera system developed to be used in Unity3D (primarily for 2D games).</center>
+This project is a camera system developed to be used in Unity3D (primarily for 2D games).

 I created this project whilst in my final year of University, for a module called the Individual Research Project - This is the closest thing we have to a dissertation on the course.